Hallucinogen Addiction: Side Effects & Treatment

 • Seizures

 Quitting hallucinogens can be difficult, especially if you experience severe withdrawal symptoms.
 Many people believe that since hallucinogens are eliminated from the body relatively quickly, medical detox isn’t necessary.
-However, in some instances, hallucinogen detox is very necessary, especially if someone has developed a tolerance or is experiencing severe hallucinogen withdrawal symptoms when they try to quit.
+In some cases, hallucinogen detox is crucial.
+This is especially true if a person has built a tolerance or has strong withdrawal symptoms when they try to stop.

 A hallucinogen detox program can provide 24/7 monitoring and medication-assisted treatment to reduce the severity of hallucinogen withdrawal symptoms.
-A medical detox program also offers a safe and supportive environment that is conducive to lasting sobriety, physical healing, and emotional healing.
+A medical detox program provides a safe and supportive space.
+This helps with long-term sobriety, physical healing, and emotional healing.
 So, in other words, relapse is much less likely with the assistance of a hallucinogen detox program.

 The hallucinogen withdrawal timeline varies greatly depending on the person and the type of hallucinogen drug that was used.
-The severity of the withdrawal symptoms can also vary greatly so it’s very difficult to pin down a specific timeline of withdrawal symptoms.
+The severity of withdrawal symptoms can vary a lot.
+This makes it hard to determine a specific timeline for these symptoms.

 What Are the Signs of Hallucinogen Addiction and Abuse?